Smotri – eto kino...

-"Smotri – eto kino..." (Смотри – это кино..., meaning "Watch – It's a Movie..." in Russian) is the last known recording by the Russian-Korean (Koryo-saram) musician Viktor Tsoi.
+"Smotri – eto kino..." (Смотри – это кино..., meaning "Watch – It's a Movie..." in Russian) is conceived as the last known recording by the Russian-Korean (Koryo-saram) musician Viktor Tsoi.
 The title is a pun with the name of Tsoi's band Kino.

 History

 The song was written and recorded by Tsoi sometime in 1990.
 The song, however, was not fully recorded, according to the liner notes of the album which state: "Unfortunately, the final track was never fully recorded".
 It consists of Tsoi and Tsoi alone on vocals and acoustic guitar.

-The fragment was remastered and released on the compilation Poslednie zapisi in 2002.
+The fragment was later re-recorded and released on the compilation Poslednie zapisi (or "The last recordings") in 2002.